Are you confused about the difference between hearing and listening, and wonder how they affect learning and behaviour?

-Do you ever wonder why your child can detect the sound of lolly wrappers at 50 metres, but appears unable to follow instructions?
+Do you ever wonder why your child can detect the sound of lolly wrappers at 50 metres, but appears unable to listen and follow instructions?

 You know your child can hear, but how well can they listen, or understand what they are hearing?

 For many of us, the ability to process sensory information has been impacted by overwhelming events during infancy and early childhood.
 When we were frightened, our bodies adapted.
 Over time, we may have learnt to tune in to background sounds, rather than focus on the human voice.

 When a parent brings a child with signs of autism, ADHD or dyslexia, I usually offer a listening assessment as part of a general assessment for developmental delay.
 Many children who struggle in the classroom have immaturities in auditory processing ability.
 That is, they find it difficult to block out background sounds and to focus on the teacher’s voice.
 They may also find it difficult to focus on a parent’s voice in a busy home environment.